aelskens/on-premise_cluster/README.md

 > **NOTE**
 > This script is intended for Linux distributions, specifically Ubuntu.
 If you are using another Linux distribution, use the flag `-d` followed by the name of the distribution that match your operating system.
+>
+> Additionally, the `setup_node.sh` script can be use by providing `--no-install` to skip all installation and still setting up the node for cluster use.

 </details>